Prometheus (2012 film): Box office

 Prometheus was considered a financial success overall.
 After a strong start in North America, the film failed to meet the studio's expectations, but it continued to perform strongly in other territories until the end of its theatrical run.
 Prometheus earned $126.4 million (31.4%) in North America and $276.9 million (68.6%) elsewhere for a worldwide total of $403.4 million, making it the 18th highest-grossing film of 2012, and at its peak it was the 155th highest-grossing film worldwide unadjusted for inflation.
+The film made $31.8 million from global IMAX, making it the highest-grossing horror film in the said format.

 Prometheus was released in 15 markets between May 30 and June 1, 2012—about a week before its North American release.
 The earlier start in these countries was timed to avoid competition with the start of the 2012 UEFA European Football Championship the following week.
 On its opening day, which varies depending on the country, it earned $3.39 million in the United Kingdom, $2.2 million in Russia, and $1.5 million in France.
 The film earned $34.8 million during its opening weekend from 4,695 theaters in 15 markets, and debuted at number 1 in 14 of them, with an average of $7,461 per theater.
 Its overall rank for the weekend was third behind Men in Black 3 and Snow White & the Huntsman.
 Its opening weekends in the United Kingdom, Ireland and Malta ($10.1 million), Russia and the CIS ($9.80 million), and France and the Maghreb region ($6.68 million) represented its largest takings.
 By June 8, the film had opened in a total of 50 markets, and was also successful during its opening weekends in Australia ($7.2 million) and South Korea ($4.2 million).
 During its late August opening in Japan, the film earned $9.6 million.